2008 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 2008 Alaska Quarter Value

-Alaska’s reverse depicts a grizzly bear emerging from water, clutching a salmon in its jaw.
-Over 850 design submissions from the public competed for this honor, ultimately yielding an image that captures both Alaska’s abundant wildlife and the raw strength sustaining it.
+Alaska’s reverse depicts a grizzly bear emerging from water with a salmon in its jaw — a design chosen from over 850 public submissions that captures the state’s abundant wildlife and raw natural character.

-Beyond the standard circulation strikes from Philadelphia and Denver, this quarter holds special significance through its Satin Finish variant.
-In 2005, the Mint introduced Satin Finish coins for official Mint Sets, employing sandblasted dies and burnished planchets to create a distinctive matte surface.
+Beyond standard circulation strikes from Philadelphia and Denver, the Alaska quarter holds special significance through its Satin Finish variant.
+In 2005, the U.S. Mint introduced Satin Finish coins for official Mint Sets, using sandblasted dies and burnished planchets to produce a distinctive matte, velvety texture quite different from the mirror-like DCAM proof finish.

 2008-P Alaska Quarter Price/Grade Chart